nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1.User requests to show the list of tasks. <br>
+1. User requests to show the list of tasks. <br>
-2.Task manager shows the list of tasks. <br>
+2. Task manager shows the list of tasks. <br>
-3.User requests to delete a specific task. <br>
+3. User requests to delete a specific task. <br>
-4.Task manager deletes the task. <br>
+4. Task manager deletes the task. <br>
 Use case ends. <br>